AUGUST 2016

 – A History of Singing

 In oral societies, where songs are kept in memory, the song resides in the person.
 Such as, traditional Finnish rune singing, the songs are up held by members of the community that commit to learning and maintaining them.
 The songs need to be passed on before the person dies, at risk of the song dying as well.
 The song and the person share life.
-The person is the carrier of that song, transforming them into a body as vessel, as something made for storing and keeping safe.
+The person is the carrier of that song, transforming them into a body as vessel, as something made for storing, a safe.

 ‘the mouth expands to widen its social horizon; broadening its reach’